xcp-ng/xcp-ng-org/docs/compute.md

 ```

 :::warning
-You may not be able to passthrough USB controllers
+You may not be able to passthrough USB controllers on XCP-ng 8.2
 :::

-When attempting to enable PCI passthrough on USB controllers, you may see an error when starting the VM in your logs similar to
+When attempting to enable PCI passthrough on USB controllers on XCP-ng 8.2, you may see an error when starting the VM in your logs similar to

 ```
 Internal error: xenopsd internal error: Cannot_add(0000:00:1d.0, Xenctrlext.Unix_error(30, "1: Operation not permitted"))